cultuurnet/stoplight-docs-best-practices/docs/API design/Paths.md

 # Paths

+This page explains how paths on publiq APIs should be named and structured.

 ## Trailing slashes

 Paths on publiq APIs should never require a trailing slash, and should be documented without trailing slash.